 Game Changer For Nigeria Economy: President Tinubu’s Proposal to Sell Crude Oil in Naira

-President Bola Ahmed Tinubu Declares Nigeria’s Toughest Economic Hardship Over, Promises Prosperous Future With Reforms
+President Bola Ahmed Tinubu Declares Nigeria’s Toughest Economic Hardship Over, Promises Prosperous Future with Reforms

 Since assuming office, President Bola Ahmed Tinubu of Nigeria has faced considerable challenges but remains steadfast in his commitment to enhancing Nigeria’s economic resilience and reducing dependency on imported goods.
 His latest initiative, unveiled on July 29, marks a significant policy shift: selling crude oil to local refineries in Naira rather than dollars.
 This move is poised to revolutionize Nigeria’s energy sector and economic stability.